 The faster you do that - the easier it is for doctors and nurses to use that intuition to be able to make decisions that are required very quickly.
 That's the heart of augmented intelligence.
 It helps them get to the point where we're not asking the machines to make those decisions themselves, but filter out the noise from the data, turning it into the right information at the right place and time.

-Watch the full webinar with Healthcare Informatics on Augmented Intelligence in healthcare at the link below.
+Watch the full webinar with Healthcare Informatics on Augmented Intelligence in healthcare.